Purchase the Day Trips Around Rochester book on Amazon

 May

-As spring takes hold in Rochester, there’s a palpable energy in the air as locals eagerly anticipate reopening favorite parks, attractions, and businesses.
-The merry month of May is an exciting time, with events and activities occurring throughout the city.
+As spring takes hold in Rochester, a palpable energy fills the air as locals eagerly anticipate the reopening of their favorite parks, attractions, and businesses.
+The merry month of May is an exciting time, with numerous events and activities taking place throughout the city.
 Perhaps the most eagerly anticipated event of the month is the Rochester Lilac Festival.
 This 10-day celebration of the city’s vibrant floral heritage features free concerts, art shows, tastings, footraces, and parades, drawing visitors from all over the region to enjoy the breathtaking beauty of Highland Park’s blooming lilacs.
 The City of Rochester Public Market also hosts Flower City Days throughout the month.

-All Monroe County Parks, including roads, restrooms, and other amenities we’ve missed throughout the winter, will be fully open on May 1.
+All Monroe County Parks, including roads, restrooms, and other amenities that were closed throughout the winter, will be fully open on May 1.
 Toward the end of the month, New York State Park gorge trails, like Watkins Glen and Stony Brook, will begin to reopen, and Seabreeze Amusement Park will open on weekends.
 The longhouse at Ganondagan State Historic Site will also open for the season on May 1.

 Explore